jundalisay/superb/content/en/research/mohammad/quran/sura-044a.md

 people.
 29. Neither heaven nor earth wept over them, nor were they reprieved.
-30. And We delivered the Children of Israel from the humiliating persecution.
+30. And We delivered the Jews
+from the humiliating persecution.
 31. From Pharaoh.
 He was a transgressing ty- rant.